zumasys/docs/site/jbase/release-notes/5.7/5.7.4/pn5_60908/README.md

 ## Description

-Enhance the **DECATALOG**command to optionally delete the intermediate object code that gets generated when a program is compiled
+Enhance the **DECATALOG** command to optionally delete the intermediate object code that gets generated when a program is compiled

 ### Previous Release Behavior

-This is an enhancement so this behavior did not previously exist.
+This is an enhancement, so this behavior did not previously exist.

 ### Current Release Behavior